EvanCraine/eCraine/content/presentations/2019_maltBarley_AAG_hotSteep/index.md

 ---
 # Workshop presentation

-This presentation was a collaboartion with Dr. Laura Lewis, Washington State University Food Systems, and the Viticulture and Enology Program at WSU.
+This presentation was a collaboration with Dr. Laura Lewis, Washington State University Food Systems, and the Viticulture and Enology Program at WSU.

 A PDF of the presentation slides are [available here](/presentations/2019_maltBarley_AAG_hotSteep/LL_Hot_Steep_AAG.pdf).
 A PDF featuring results from the malt barley hot steep tasting workshop are [available here](/presentations/2019_maltBarley_AAG_hotSteep/19AAG_TastingReport.pdf)